-$T_b$ of birds fluctuates substantially around the normothermic mean (41.02 $\pm$ 1.29°C (s.d.)) during the circadian cycle (Prinzinger et al., 1991).
-Many bird species deviate even further from normothermia over time periods ranging from a few hours to several days, referred to as facultative hypothermia ( $T_b$ below the normothermic range) and hyperthermia ( $T_b$ above the normothermic range) (reviewed in Gerson et al., 2019) (McKechnie and Lovegrove, 2002; Ruf and Geiser, 2015).
+$T{\rm b}$ of birds fluctuates substantially around the normothermic mean (41.02 ± 1.29°C (s.d.)) during the circadian cycle, on average being 2.9°C higher during strenuous activity and 2.5°C lower during rest at night with larger daily amplitude in smaller species (Prinzinger et al., 1991).
+Many bird species deviate even further from normothermia over time periods ranging from a few hours to several days (reviewed in Gerson et al., 2019) (McKechnie and Lovegrove, 2002; Ruf and Geiser, 2015), which is referred to as facultative hypo- and hyperthermia.